-As the need for secure, reliable and clean electricity increases, Offshore Renewable Energy(ORE) Catapult, the UK’s leading technology innovation and research centre for offshore wind, wave and tidal energy, is partnering with Narec Distributed Energy (DE) to provide SMEs in the North East (NE-LEP and Tees Valley LEP area) with a new fully-funded course – the G99 and G100: Grid Connection and Export Limitation Course.
+As the need for secure, reliable and clean electricity increases, the Offshore Renewable Energy(ORE) Catapult, the UK’s leading technology innovation and research centre for offshore wind, wave and tidal energy, is partnering with Narec Distributed Energy (DE) to provide SMEs in the North East (NE-LEP and Tees Valley LEP area) with a new fully-funded course – the G99 and G100: Grid Connection and Export Limitation Course.
 Available free to SMEs as part of the Catapult’s Grid Connection Support series (GCSS), the next course will be run at the Narec DE Training Centre in Blyth, Northumberland on 4th and 5th September 2019.

 Taking place over a day and a half, the course is suitable for contractors installing solar PV systems, wind turbines and any kind of energy storage system, for example batteries up to 50MW, and it covers the connection of large-scale embedded generators to the distribution network.